erichson/data/R/README.md

 kaggle faces
 *************
 Description: Grayscaled faces (8 bit [0-255]), 96x96 size.
-A few images of several different people and 1500 total images.
+A few images of several different people and 7050total images.
 Each face image is flattened and stored as a column vector.

-Note: This data-set is only a subset of the original kaggle face data-set, which includes about 7000 faces.

 References: Donated by Dr. Yoshua Bengio for the kaggle facial keypoints detection competion.